gitlabhq/gitlabhq/doc/user/admin_area/index.md

 row.
 To delete the user, or delete the user and their contributions, click the cog dropdown in that user's row, and select the desired option.

-To change the sort order, click the sort dropdown and select the desired order.
+To change the sort order:

+1. Click the sort dropdown.
+1. Select the desired order.

 By default the sort dropdown shows **Name**.

 To search for users, enter your criteria in the search field.
 The user search is case insensitive, and applies partial matching to name and username.
 To search for an email address,